xfxb/fe-specification/gitflow.md

    or: git flow feature rebase
    or: git flow feature checkout
    or: git flow feature pull
-   or: git flow feature delete
+   or: git flow feature delete // 删除feature分支

     Manage your feature branches.